djipco/webmidi/website/api/classes/Output.md

 WebMidi.outputs[0].setNonRegisteredParameter([2, 63], [0, 10], 1);
 ```

-For further implementation details, refer to the manufacturer"s documentation.
+For further implementation details, refer to the manufacturer's documentation.

   **Parameters**